TizzyT566/WriteLineC/README.md

 // Write text in red
 WriteLine(("Hello World", Red));

-// Write Hello in rea and world in blue with green background WriteLine(("Hello", Red), " ", ("world", Blue, Green));
+// Write Hello in red and world in blue with green background WriteLine(("Hello", Red), " ", ("world", Blue, Green));
 ```